 - Position crankcase so flywheel side is down.
-Remove camshaft. - Remove valve tappets from crankcase and mark them by their location, as either intake or exhaust and cylinder 1 or 2.
+Remove camshaft and shim. - 2.
+Remove valve tappets from crankcase and mark them by their location, as either intake or exhaust and cylinder 1 or 2.
 Tappets should always be reinstalled in same position.